Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

                 )
         ```

         You can modify the relevant parts of the environment service in order to make it work for your case.
 For example, `feedback` can totally depend on the results obtained from the `env.env` after performing an action, which in-turn depends on the sensors expected from the agent.
 In our example, `feedback[2]` is the stop signal sensor.

-The `unpack_for_grpc` and `pack_for_grpc` are methods to receive and send messages with the agent.
+        In addition, you would need to serialize and deserialize the response/request to act in the environment and communicate across the gRPC server.

+        For this, we have implemented two methods which might be useful:
+        - `unpack_for_grpc`: This method deserializes entities from request/response sent over gRPC.
+This is useful for receiving messages (for example, actions from the agent).
+        - `pack_for_grpc`: This method serializes entities to be sent over a request over gRPC.
+This is useful for sending messages (for example, feedback from the environment).

         This is a high-level description of the class and the implementations may vary on a case-by-case basis.

-    3. _Edit the requirements file_: Change the [requirements file](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/code_upload_challenge_evaluation/requirements/environment.txt) according to the packages required by your environment.
+    3. *Edit the requirements file*: Change the [requirements file](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/code_upload_challenge_evaluation/requirements/environment.txt) according to the packages required by your environment.

-    4. _Edit environment Dockerfile_: You may choose to modify the [Dockerfile](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/code_upload_challenge_evaluation/docker/environment/Dockerfile) which will host the Environment service on a GRPC server.
+    4. *Edit environment Dockerfile*: You may choose to modify the [Dockerfile](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/code_upload_challenge_evaluation/docker/environment/Dockerfile) that will set up and run the environment service.

-    5. _Edit the docker environment variables_: Fill in the following information in the [`docker.env`](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/code_upload_challenge_evaluation/docker/environment/docker.env) file:
+    5. *Edit the docker environment variables*: Fill in the following information in the [`docker.env`](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/code_upload_challenge_evaluation/docker/environment/docker.env) file:

         ```env
         AUTH_TOKEN=<Add your EvalAI Auth Token here>